Exercise and Mental Health: A Guide

 The Future of Terahertz Technology in Medicine

 Despite the challenges of terahertz technology, many researchers believe that it has enormous potential in various areas of medicine.
 Terahertz technology has unique properties that make it useful for a range of applications, including medical imaging, sensing, and therapy.
 In the future, terahertz technology may be used to develop new imaging techniques that can detect early-stage diseases and monitor disease progression.
 Additionally, terahertz technology may be used to develop new therapies that can selectively target specific tissues or cells, reducing the risk of side effects.
 In the case of depression, terahertz technology may be used to develop new therapies that can target specific regions of the brain and improve cognitive function.
-However, more research is needed to determine whether terahertz therapy can be an effective treatment for depression.
+However, more research is needed to determine whether can be an effective treatment for depression.

 Conclusion